Status: Marine Conservation Zone (MCZ)

 4. Assessment of progression towards conservation objectives

 No long-term condition monitoring data are available to determine whether the MPA is moving towards or has reached its conservation objectives.
 The site has a 'recover' conservation objective based on a vulnerability assessment which indicated exposure to activities associated with pressures to which the protected features of the site are considered sensitive.
 This suggests the site is unlikely to be moving towards its conservation objectives, but longer-term site condition monitoring data would improve our confidence in this assessment.
-Further information will be provided in the Assessment section as it becomes available.

 Last updated: October 2017

 JNCC is currently leading on the development of a strategy for biodiversity monitoring across all UK waters, to include MPA monitoring.
 Data and evidence collected from MPA monitoring activities will aim to: